 Enter the Philosopher Knight.

-First to arrive at the table around 11:40, before the onset of the lunch crowds, he would drop his keys and body armor at the center with a loud thunk, and lay absolute claim to the big table, drawing his sword from its sheath and brandishing it in the air.
+First to arrive at the table around 11:40, before the onset of the lunch crowds, he would drop his body armor at the center with a loud thunk, and lay absolute claim to the big table, drawing his sword from its sheath and brandishing it in the air.

 The table was ours and strangers from other castles and kingdoms were not invited.
 Of course, local folks and gentry we knew were free to drop by, but they couldn’t just sit there and eat lunch, mostly pizza from the wood-burning oven, handcrafted by an Italian master named Giorgio, whom Steve Jobs really appreciated with gusto every time he ordered, particularly those slices infused with the buffalo cheese.